ztyyLV/web-twain-docs/indepth/faqs/general/what-are-the-resources-files.md

 Resources files help you include Dynamic Web TWAIN in your application.
 The following shows the purpose of these files.

 > *Resources* is the default name of the folder that contain these files.
 It can be changed.
-For example, in the [dwt package](https://github.com/dynamsoft-dwt/web-twain-package), it's called *dist*.
+For example, in the [Dynamic Web TWAIN package](https://github.com/dynamsoft-dwt/web-twain-package), it's called *dist*.

 ### Default files